Personal Interview Questions

 - Your previous work experience

-- A small bit about your family background (if you want it in).
+- A small bit of your family background (if you want it in).

 2. Can you describe yourself using 3/5 words?

-For this particular interview question we recommend keeping closely to the job description for example if you are applying for a customer service job, descriptive keywords to use would be a good listener, great decision maker etc.
+We would recommend sticking close to the job description for example: if you are applying for a Sales job, descriptive keywords to use would be a proactive, great phone skills etc.